Hannah Montana: Music

 Hannah Montana includes original music; Disney released albums of songs from the series.
 Miley Cyrus performs as Hannah Montana and sings the show's theme song, "The Best of Both Worlds".
 By April 2006, a soundtrack was scheduled for release in the latter half of the year; this would be followed by a studio album by Cyrus the following year.
 The soundtrack album Hannah Montana was released in October 2006; many of the songs' lyrics allude to the show's premise and Miley Stewart's secret identity.
 Songwriter Matthew Gerrard intended to encompass the show's premise in the lyrics of the songs.
 Jeannie Lurie, another key songwriter, explained that it was important for their team to capture the character's voice and feelings within each song's lyrics.
 The soundtrack albums Hannah Montana 2: Meet Miley Cyrus (2007), Hannah Montana 3 (2009), and Hannah Montana Forever (2010) were released to coincide with their respective seasons.
 The lyrical themes later became more mature, and reflected storylines from the series such as romantic relationships.

 The show's music includes elements of teen pop, pop rock, and country pop genres.
 Steve Vincent, an executive of Disney Channel music, had previously worked on The Cheetah Girls and High School Musical, and helped to develop the sound of the projects.
 Vincent drew inspiration from country pop artists Shania Twain and Carrie Underwood, as well as pop artists such as Kelly Clarkson, to establish Hannah Montana's musical style.
 The music makes prominent use of acoustic guitars, synthesizers, and backing vocals.
 "Ready, Set, Don't Go", a song Billy Ray Cyrus wrote when Miley was cast, was used in the program.
-Guest stars, such as singer-songwriter David Archuleta, also contributed to songs on the series.
+Guest stars, such as singer-songwriter David Archuleta, also contributed to songs for the series.